thales32k0/ChallengeConversation/README.md

 ### About:

-\nThis challenge refers to the Udemy course class "Complete Java 2022"
+This challenge refers to the Udemy course class "Complete Java 2022"

-\nand this challenge consists of using 3 strings add them together and then divide them
+nand this challenge consists of using 3 strings add them together and then divide them

-\nI also used the replace command so that it doesn't prevent me from using the comma to separate the decimal places "because I use Java here in Brazil"
+nI also used the replace command so that it doesn't prevent me from using the comma to separate the decimal places "because I use Java here in Brazil"

-Esse desafio é referente a aula do curso da Udemy "Java 2022 completo" e esse desafio consiste em utilizar 3 strings soma-lás e depois dividi-lás utilizado também o comando replace para que não me impeça de utilizar a virgula para separar as casas decimais "por utilizar o java aqui no brasil"
+Esse desafio é referente a aula do curso da Udemy "Java 2022 completo"

+e esse desafio consiste em utilizar 3 strings soma-lás e depois dividi-lás

+utilizado também o comando replace para que não me impeça de utilizar a virgula para separar as casas decimais "por utilizar o java aqui no brasil"

 ### Developer